 The induction process takes into account the consent, privacy and dignity of service users.
 Staff receive ongoing supervision and assessment of competency to fulfil the requirements of their job role.
+One staff member stated "My induction was excellent and I was helped by all staff I shadowed."
 The inspector read a number of staff competency assessments in place.

-Overall on the day of the inspection the inspector found care to be compassionate.
+Overall on the day of the inspection the inspector found care to be compassionate

-Service user comments:
+Service User Comments: